Managing Unemployment During the Holidays

 Just take a break.
 As the holiday season approaches, most employers go into cruise control.
 They manage the business just enough to get through the official holidays.
-Holiday luncheons and parties can often result in lowered staff levels.
-Most hiring managers will defer interviews to the the New Year.
+Holiday luncheons and parties can often result in lowered staffing levels.
+Most hiring managers will defer interviews to the the new year.
 If you have already had an initial interview, this is not a good time to follow up.
-Instead, send the interviewer a personalized holiday greeting card and save the follow up call for the New Year.
+Instead, send the interviewer a personalized holiday greeting card and save the follow up call for January.
 And, if you have had no luck with your job search for months, now is a good time to stop sending out new applications.
 Instead, you can remain engaged in your quest for employment in other ways.

 This is an excellent time to shift your networking skills into high gear.
 Reconnect with former coworkers, colleagues and friends.
 If you have a contact at a company you want to work for, see if you can accompany him or her to the holiday party.
 Don’t decline invitations when you receive them.
 Networking does not have to be expensive or elaborate.
 With Ride Programs in full force, no one will question you for having a coffee or just one drink.
 You can also host a party inexpensively by making it pot luck.
 And if you go to parties, home-made food is all the rage for gifting.

 While corporate employees start to wind down, the folks at charitable organizations hit their busy season.
 The weeks leading up to the holidays are prime time for fundraisers.
 This is a great time to volunteer.
 You may also be able to pick up a temporary job with a local charity in your neighborhood.
 Even if it is not in your normal line of work, this is an amazing way to meet new people.
 Widening your circle of contacts is very important when you are unemployed.
 You never know where the next job referral will come from.